-Her owner was amazed and said that she could normally never get the dog to relax like that.
+Her owner was amazed and said that she had never been able to get her dog to relax like that.

-After seeing the effect that my treatment had on her dog, she immediately decided that she wanted a session as well.
+After seeing the effect that my treatment had on her dog, she immediately decided that she wanted a Thai Massage session as well.

 My little impromptu dog massage gained me the trust and patronage of a new client.

 And for me it was a wonderful experience to see that Thai Massage is much less limited than we might think.
 Animals instinctively know that.

-Actually it also works the other way round.
+Actually it also works the other way round – animal to human.
 In Thailand you can get a “Thai Massage” from an elephant.

 Just like I had to tone down my massage techniques for the puppy, somehow the elephant knows to tone down it’s techniques for the humans as well.

 I have to admit that I have not tried it (and am not going to), but it is a popular affair in some areas of Thailand.

 I still prefer the human touch for my massages.
 The elephant massage is mostly a stunt designed for the photo albums of the tourists.
 It is right up there with hugging tigers which is also happening in several places in Thailand.

-Here is the bottom line: Let’s expand our definitions of what can be done with massage and let’s be creative!
+Here is the take-away from this story: Let’s expand our definitions of what can be done with massage and let’s be creative!
 Our pets will appreciate it.